blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 ---

-## 2.5 Quickstart: Get to First Event in 30 Minutes
+## 3. Technical Summary

 **What you need:**
 - Notecarrier CX + Notecard Cell+WiFi (MBGLW)
 - 3× YHDC SCT-013-000 CTs + 3.5 mm jack breakouts
-- Per-CT burden circuit: 22 Ω, 2× 10 kΩ, 10 µF cap (see §4)
+- Per-CT burden circuit: 22 Ω, 2× 10 kΩ, 10 µF cap (see §5)
 - MCP9808 I²C temperature sensor
 - 5V/2A AC/DC supply (e.g., MeanWell IRM-10-5)
 - Computer with Arduino IDE or `arduino-cli`

 **Bench validation (no live transformer needed):**
-1. Assemble the three CT bias circuits on A0, A1, A2 (see §4 wiring diagram).
+1. Assemble the three CT bias circuits on A0, A1, A2 (see §5 wiring diagram).
 2. Connect MCP9808 to I²C (SDA/SCL).
 3. Flash firmware: set `PRODUCT_UID` in `transformer_load_monitor.ino` to your Notehub project ID, then upload via USB.
 4. Open serial monitor at 115200 baud.
 You should see `[sample] i_a=...` lines every 5 minutes.